TokTok/website2/toktok/design/tqnl.md

 -   The server may or may not respond to the query.
 -   If the name-server does respond to a query, it’ll respond to the sending peer with the nonce, followed by either: a failure code, or a valid ToxID
--   The sending peer will select a timeout to resend query packets, and will try to resend the same query with a new nonce after the timeout.
+-   The sending instance will select a timeout to resend query packets, and will try to resend the same query with a new nonce after the timeout.
+The timeout will be selected by evaluating network quality.
--   The sending peer will select a number of retries, and will send the query packet that number of times plus 1 additional for the first attempt.
+-   The sending instance will select a number of retries, and will send a query packet that number of times (plus 1 additional for the first attempt.)
+The number of retries will be selected by evaluating network quality.
 -   After receiving a valid response to its query, Toxcore will generate a callback to the client with either a ToxID, or an error code.
 -   At this point Toxcore will drop that pending query from its list of